Much is known about the man who killed young women and little girls, but what about Ted Bundy's daughter? Here's everything we know about Rose Bundy.

 There are theories, of course, as to what exactly happened to Rose.
 The young girl would be 37-years-old now.
 How she spent her youth, where she went to school, what kind of friends she made, or what she does for a living, has all remained a mystery.

-In a 2008 reprint of her book, Ann Rule made sure to solidify her stance on the matter for anyone and everyone likely to have bothered her for details about the current life of Ted Bundy’s daughter.
+In a 2008 reprint of her book The Stranger Beside Me, Ann Rule made sure to solidify her stance on the matter for anyone and everyone likely to have bothered her for details about the current life of Ted Bundy’s daughter.

 “I have heard that Ted’s daughter is a kind and intelligent young woman but I have no idea where she and her mother may live,” she wrote.
 “They have been through enough pain.”